-Wrongful convictions have a corrosive effect on communities and their trust for the criminal justice system, a fact the federal government acknowledges in its "Upholding the Rule of Law and Preventing Wrongful Convictions" program.
+Wrongful convictions have a corrosive effect on communities and their trust for the criminal justice system.
 Every time the wrong person is convicted, the real perpetrator goes free.
-In 165 of the 375 DNA exonerations, the true perpetrator was identified.
+In 165 of the first 375 DNA exonerations, the true perpetrator was identified.
 Those 165 actual perpetrators went on to be convicted of 154 additional violent crimes, including 83 sexual assaults, 36 murders, and 35 other violent crimes while the innocent sat behind bars for their earlier offenses.
+The sexual convicted of 154 additional violent crimes are behind bars for their earlier offenses.